0-complexity/openvcloud_installer/docs/Installation.md

 # Setting up the kubernetes cluster

-This is a Documentation of the manual installation steps to setup an ovc cluster,for automated installation , please check the documentation for the script at [Installer-script](Installer-script.md)
+This is a Documentation of the installation steps to setup an ovc cluster, please check the documentation for the script at [Installer-script](Installer-script.md)

 ## Prerequisites

-- A JumpScale 9 installation(See [docs](https://github.com/Jumpscale/bash) for installation)
+- A JumpScale 9 installation(Preferably use docker image `openvcloud/js9`, otherwise see [docs](https://github.com/Jumpscale/bash) for installation)
 - Three nodes for deploying the cluster
+- Three nodes for deploying the cluster
+- Additional nodes for cpu/storage as required.
 - For each node the user needs to have credentials to establish a SSH connection
 - Swap needs to be off on each node
 - Each node needs to be able to access each other node in the cluster